petroemil/Rx.Book/Draft.md

 Using schedulers can either be done by just simply passing an instance of it to the operator if it supports that kind of overload, or to make it more explicit without messing up the parameterisation of the operators, you can use the `ObserveOn()` or the `SubscribeOn()` extension methods explicitly.

-With the `SubscribeOn()` you can define where the *subscribtion* should happen, which would likely mean the execution of some asynchronous operation that you encapsulate with the `Observable.FromAsync()` operator or one of the other generator operators.
+With the `SubscribeOn()` you can define where the *subscription* should happen, which would likely mean the execution of some asynchronous operation that you encapsulate with the `Observable.FromAsync()` operator or one of the other generator operators.

 On the other hand the `ObserveOn()` operator will define where the notifications (OnNext, OnCompleted, OnError) are executed going forward in the pipeline.